Memory Model

 Symbols as Errors

-Declare error symbols and return them as union values.
-Use : to check which type a union holds:
+Declare error symbols and return them as variant values.
+Use : to check which type a variant holds:

 sym divide_by_zero